 - Coordinate professional, individualized, functional training, guidance, and support to help participants successfully transition from a military to a civilian career.

-Sandia’s WWCP is modeled after the successful Oracle Wounded Warrior Program, which has produced a number of top performers for Oracle.
+Sandia’s EWCDP is modeled after the successful Oracle Wounded Warrior Program, which has produced a number of top performers for Oracle.
 Military veterans who are accepted into the program are expected to:

 - Contribute to Sandia’s national security mission.

 - Actively pursue appropriate college education while in the program (achieving an advanced degree is desired).